navarroaxel/navarroaxel.github.io/blog/chakra-ui-the-hidden-treasures.md

 ## And where is the treasure?

-Like every treasure, this one is not in the surface and you'll need to go deep.
+Like every treasure, this one is not in the surface, you'll need to go deeper.
 I cloned the source code of Chakra UI and I found a lot of stuff.

 ### The project structure